 19. Curd Rice

-Amongst all South Indian recipes, curd rice is a popular recipe equally loved across the country.
+Amongst all South Indian recipes, curd rice is a popular recipe that is equally loved across the country.
 This is a sour, tangy, mushy rice recipe.
-The tempering of hing, curry leaves, and mustard seeds add an extra punch of flavor.
+The tempering of hing, curry leaves, and mustard seeds adds an extra punch of flavor.

 20. Hyderabadi Bagara Baingan